Skip to main content Skip to main navigation Skip to footer content

 - Explain the four primary goals of myofunctional therapy.

-- Discuss the relationship between OMDs and obstructive sleep-disordered breathing
+- Discuss the relationship between OMDs and obstructive sleep-disordered breathing (SDB).

 - Identify common symptoms of OMDs in both pediatric and adult